-Update: We last updated this article on November 4, 2025, with iPhone 17 and Samsung Galaxy S25 FE
+Update: We last updated this article on March 13, 2026, with the OnePlus 15R and Poco F8 Ultra.

 Searching for the best phone under $800 is like trying to find a good show on streaming services: endless scrolling and the constant fear of missing out on something amazing, something new.
 While those $1000 flagships do look good, let's be honest: they aren't taking out another mortgage.
 You don't need to sell your prized possessions to get the best smartphone out there.
 However, with so many options, it's easy to get confused.
 So, here are the best phones under $800 that deliver the best bang for your buck.